bagder/daniel.haxx.se/opensource.md

 increased speed.
 The project was a closed-source one for a very long time but was later turned into an entirely open source project.

-## FrexxEd - 1991

-I and Kjell Ericson felt unhappy with the text editors we had on the Amiga back in 1991.
-We decided it couldn't be that hard to write a better one, one that would fit our needs a bit more.
-We wrote that text editor during the years 1991 and 1996.
-It was a highly customizable and programmable editor designed for programmers.
-We released it as shareware during the time we developed it, but when we got bored and stopped developing it, we changed the license so that it became free and open.

 ## Dancer - 1993

 I played around with IRC and wrote a first basic IRC bot sometime during